its-serah/AI-Brand-Creator/01-mvp-monolith/README.md

 - You want minimal operational overhead
 - Budget constraints require the lowest possible infrastructure cost

-**Don't choose this approach if:**
+** When to not choose this approach :**
-- You expect high or unpredictable traffic patterns
+- High or unpredictable traffic patterns
-- You need to scale individual components independently
+- Scaling individual components independently
 - Multiple teams will be working on different parts of the system
-- You require high availability (99.9%+ uptime)
+- High availability (99.9%+ uptime)
-- You need sophisticated monitoring and observability
+- Sophisticated monitoring and observability

 ## System Architecture